Governance & Sustainability

 Board Responsibilities

 The board charter sets out matters reserved for the Board’s decision and outlines the Board’s roles and responsibilities.
 The schedule of matters for the Board’s decision includes amongst others, the overall Group strategy and direction; major policies, board and board committee appointments; approval of financial statements, corporate plans and budgets, material acquisitions and disposals of assets, and major investments.
-The Board charter has been updated to include the Board’s responsibilities on environmental, social and governance (“ESG”) matters which are pertinent and material to the Group and its stakeholders; as well as effective stakeholder communication and engagement.
+The Board charter includes the Board’s responsibilities on environmental, social and governance (“ESG”) matters which are pertinent and material to the Group and its stakeholders; as well as effective stakeholder communication and engagement.

 The Board has oversight of the overall performance and control of the Group, setting and reviewing the strategic direction of the Group, and monitoring the implementation by management of that strategy.
 Specific responsibilities are delegated to several committees.
 These committees operate within Board-approved terms of reference, and have authority to examine issues and report to the Board with their findings and recommendations.